p27mcgee/astro-data-pipeline/EXECUTIVE-SUMMARY.md

 **Professional Relevance**: Demonstrates ability to leverage cutting-edge AI tools for enterprise software delivery while maintaining architectural oversight and domain expertise.

+_I, for one, welcome our new AI overlords!_ - Kent Brockman (probably)

 ## 🏆 Key Achievements

 ### **Enterprise Architecture**